Opentrons/opentrons/api/docs/v2/tutorial.rst

 Next you’ll specify what pipette to use in the protocol.
 Loading a pipette is done with the :py:meth:`.load_instrument` method, which takes three arguments: the name of the pipette, the mount it’s installed in, and the tip racks it should use when performing transfers.
 Load whatever pipette you have installed in your robot by using its :ref:`standard pipette name <new-pipette-models>`.
 Here’s how to load Flex and OT-2 pipettes installed in the left mount:

-..
-Need to find Flex pipette load name.
-Using XXXX as placeholder.

 .. code-block:: python

         # Flex
-        XXXX = protocol.load_instrument('LOAD_NAME_PLACEHOLDER', 'left', tip_racks[tips])
+        p1000 = protocol.load_instrument('flex_1channel_1000', 'left', tip_racks[tips])

 .. code-block:: python

         # OT-2
         p300 = protocol.load_instrument('p300_single_gen2', 'left', tip_racks=[tips])

 Since the pipette is so fundamental to the protocol, it might seem like you should have specified it first.
 But there’s a good reason why pipettes are loaded after labware: you need to have already loaded ``tips`` in order to tell the pipette to use it.
-And now you won’t have to reference ``tips`` again in your code — it’s assigned to the ``XXXX`` (Flex) or ``p300`` (OT-2) pipette and the robot will know to use it when commanded to pick up tips.
+And now you won’t have to reference ``tips`` again in your code — it’s assigned to the ``p1000`` (Flex) or ``p300`` (OT-2) pipette and the robot will know to use it when commanded to pick up tips.

 .. note::